 Costs of Services.
 Direct costs of temporary and consultant staffing services consist of payroll, payroll taxes and insurance costs for the Company's temporary employees, as well as reimbursable expenses.
 Direct costs of permanent placement staffing services consist of reimbursable expenses.
 Risk consulting and internal audit costs of services include professional staff payroll, payroll taxes and insurance costs, as well as reimbursable expenses.

 Advertising Costs.
 The Company expenses all advertising costs as incurred.
-Advertising expense totaled \$37.9 million, \$32.2 million and \$50.2 million for the years ended December 31, 2010, 2009 and 2008, respectively.
+Advertising costs for the years ended December 31, 2011, 2010 and 2009, are reflected in the following table (in thousands):